 - a statement of purpose

 - a writing sample (20 pages, double-spaced preferred).

-3. What are Emory’s institution codes for GRE and TOEFL scores?
+3. What are Emory’s institution codes for GRE scores?

 Note: Please do not use the institution code for Candler School of Theology (5198) as the report will be sent to the wrong place.
 Do not use the department code for Theology (4902) or Ordained Ministry/Rabbinate (4903), as those reports will be sent to Candler as well.